openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   Also their 0/1 masks indicating clouds and gaps are needed
 -   NDVI can be used to threshold areas with low vegetation off from the models
 -   At this point, bands 3 and 4 are used for NDVI computation
--   Otherwise, nbr of bands is not fixed, but must be equal in the input images
+-   Otherwise, NBR of bands is not fixed, but must be equal in the input images
 -   All material needs to be in same projection

 EXAMPLE